YatterOfficial/Yatter.UI.ListBuilder/README.md

 The Demo that integrates both of these Libraries, is at [Yatter API](https://github.com/HarrisonOfTheNorth/Yatter)

 This demo also uses our ResponsiveHttpClient at [https://github.com/YatterOfficial/Yatter.Http](https://github.com/YatterOfficial/Yatter.Http)

+y@R and You-At-A-Resource are trademarks of Count Anthony Harrison, operating from the United Kingdom